 Without a doubt, one of the best things about backpacking Ho Chi Minh City is indulging in the amazing Vietnamese food.
 Whether it’s a tasty bahn mi sandwich from a street vendor, a piping hot bowl of pho in a hole-in-the-wall joint, or regional specialties at the local market, there is delicious food everywhere you go here.

 Best of all, if you eat like the locals you’ll be able to eat like a king on a backpacker’s budget.
-You’ll rarely spend more than a few bucks on a meal in Vietnam if you stick to street food and the markets.
+You’ll rarely spend more than a few bucks on a meal in Vietnam if you stick to amazing street food and the markets.

 The best way to start your day in HCMC is with a nice cup of strong Vietnamese coffee.
 Locals like to add a bit of condensed milk to sweeten it up.
 Coffees are small and cheap in Vietnam, usually only about $0.50 a cup, and there tons of good cafes in the city.

 If you’re looking for fresh juice, it is not hard to find.
 Head to the market and take your pick from several different vendors whipping up juices and smoothies.
 Just beware that they like to add quite a bit of sugar, so tell them you don’t want any before they mix it up.